Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2>💪 Strengths of an Enneagram 5</h2>

-Type 5 individuals possess a number of strengths that make them valuable members of any team or community.
+Type 5 individuals possess several strengths that make them valuable team or community members.
 These include:

-- Intelligence: Type 5 individuals are highly intelligent and curious, and they possess a strong desire for knowledge and understanding.
+- Intelligence: Type 5 individuals are knowledgeable and curious and strongly desire knowledge and understanding.
-- Analytical thinking: Type 5 individuals have the ability to think deeply and critically, and they are often skilled at problem-solving and decision-making.
+- Analytical thinking: Type 5 individuals can think deeply and critically and are often skilled at problem-solving and decision-making.
 - Objectivity: Type 5 individuals possess a strong sense of objectivity and detachment, which allows them to see things from multiple perspectives and to make unbiased judgments.
-- Innovation: Type 5 individuals are often innovative thinkers, who bring new ideas and solutions to the table.
+- Innovation: Type 5 individuals are often innovative thinkers who bring new ideas and solutions.

 <h3>Situations where 5s thrive</h3>
 <ul>